tikv/website/content/deep-dive/key-value-engine/b-tree-vs-lsm.md

 ---
-title: B-Tree vs Log-Structured Merge-Tree
+title: B-Tree vs LSM-Tree
 mathjax: true
 weight: 1
 ---

 The [B-tree](https://en.wikipedia.org/wiki/B-tree) and the [Log-Structured Merge-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) (LSM-tree) are the two most widely used data structures for data-intensive applications to organize and store data.
 However, each of them has its own advantages and disadvantages.
 This article aims to use quantitative approaches to compare these two data structures.

 ## Metrics